-Euthanasia, assisted suicide and non-resuscitation on request
+Euthanasia, assisted suicide and non-resuscitation on request in the Netherlands

-Euthanasia is performed by the attending physician administering a fatal dose of a suitable drug to the patient on his or her express request.
+In the Netherlands, euthanasia is performed by the attending physician administering a fatal dose of a suitable drug to the patient on his or her express request.
 The relevant Dutch legislation also covers physician-assisted suicide (where the physician supplies the drug but the patient administers it).
 Palliative sedation is not a form of euthanasia: the patient is simply rendered unconscious with pain reducing drugs and eventually dies from natural causes.

 What the law says

 Euthanasia and assisted suicide are legal only if the criteria laid down in the Dutch Termination of Life on Request and Assisted Suicide (Review Procedures) Act are fully observed.
 Only then is the physician concerned immune from criminal prosecution.
 Requests for euthanasia often come from patients experiencing unbearable suffering with no prospect of improvement.
 Their request must be made earnestly and with full conviction.
 They see euthanasia as the only escape from the situation.
 However, patients have no absolute right to euthanasia and doctors no absolute duty to perform it.

 Guidelines for euthanasia of semi-conscious patients